 Trim of the Flower

-What to look for: Tight trim.
-Proper trim removes extra leaf matter revealing the flower.
-The flower reveals the structure and integrity of the flower.
-Unwanted leaf material and excess stem are removed.
+What to look for: Quality of the Trim.
+Properly trimmed flower reveals the structure and integrity of the flower.
+Excess leaves without an abundant trichome coverage may lead to a harsher taste.
+Unwanted leaf material and excess stems are removed.
 The only portion of stem that should be visible is at the base of the flower from where it was attached to the plant.

 What to avoid: Over-trimmed flower.
-The flower has obvious cuts and slashes into the flower.
-The individual flowers have been cut and the trichomes have been broken and knocked off (kiefed) resulting in less trichomes and less of the psychoactive and/or therapeutic content.
-It exposes the discoloration from the inside of the flower that doesn’t see light.
-The flower can look discolored and misshapen.
+Over trimmed flower has obvious cuts and slashes.
+Individual flowers may be cut and trichomes may have been broken and knocked off (kiefed) resulting in less trichomes and less of the psychoactive and/or therapeutic content.
+It can expose discoloration on the outside of the flower.
+The integrity and structure of the flower can be lost or damaged.

 Mold / Botrytis

 Also known as bud rot or grey mold: It is brown or grey decay on or inside the flower.
 Mold typically develops from the inside out.
-Post purchase, you may crack the flower open to see the brown or grey decay/rot/mold starting from the stem outward.
+You may crack the flower open to see the brown or grey decay/rot/mold starting from the stem outward.

 YELLOW STAMENS OR “BANANAS”